-There are two legal guides; one for Scotland and one for England and Wales.
+There are three legal guides; one for Scotland, one for England and Wales and one for Northern Ireland.
 Please ensure that you download the correct version.

 Here in the UK we are lucky enough to have a legal system that we believe can be relied upon to maintain order and to support us in times of need.
 We have confidence in the police, the Crown Prosecution Service and the Judiciary to act impartially and that their processes operate in a fair, consistent and transparent manner.

 However this is not always the case when it comes to Naturism in public places.
 There are times when public nudity seems to be condoned or even positively supported by the police, such as during the World Naked Bike Ride events, and others when people are presumed to be breaking the law and arrested for no other reason than that they are naked in a public place.

 "All too often we see innocent Naturists falling foul of the law, not because of their actions, but because of confusion within the law and a lack of understanding by the police and CPS" - Malcolm Boura, Campaigns Director.

 Here at British Naturism we not only campaign to change and improve the law with regard to Naturism in public places, but are also working to help educate the police and magistrates with regard to the law, to try and overcome the presumption that public nudity is inherently illegal and those who practice it are inevitably up to no good.
 We do this both through proactive engagement with all branches of the legal system - including Parliament - as well as by providing legal advice and support to our members.